apache/arrow/docs/source/python/extending_types.rst

 can export Arrow data structures in a standard way and recognize each other's objects.

-If you have a library providing data structures that hold Arrow-compatible data under the hood, you can implement the following dunder methods on those objects:
+If you have a library providing data structures that hold Arrow-compatible data under the hood, you can implement the following methods on those objects:

 - ``__arrow_c_schema__`` for schema or type-like objects.
 - ``__arrow_c_array__`` for arrays and record batches (contiguous tables).